javieraviles/node-typescript-koa-rest/README.md

 ```

 # Integrations and load tests
 Integrations tests are a Postman collection with assertions, which gets executed using Newman from the CI (Github Actions).
 It can be found at `/integrationtests/node-koa-typescript.postman_collection.json`; it can be opened in Postman and get modified very easily.
+Feel free to install Newman in your local environment and trigger `npm run test:integration:local` command which will use local environment file (instead of heroku dev one) to trigger your postman collection faster than using postman.

 Load tests are a locust file with assertions, which gets executed from the CI (Github Actions).
 It can be found at `/loadtests/locustfile.py`; It is written in python and can be executed locally against any host once python and locust are installed on your dev machine.